 It’s been over three weeks since I last shared a recipe.
 I really didn’t mean for it to happen that way.
-In fact, when I shared that Summer Succotash recipe, way back on August 18, I had several end of summer recipes planned, like this Chocolate Cherry Smoothie, for the following weeks.
+In fact, when I shared that Summer Succotash recipe, way back in August, I had several end of summer recipes planned, like this Chocolate Cherry Smoothie, for the following weeks.

 But then we went on a vacation, and unlike other bloggers, I didn’t have time to get all those planned recipes up and scheduled.
 And instead of freaking out about it, I decided to rest and enjoy my much-needed vacation; it’s been a bit of a rough year for us and I am extremely grateful we had the chance to escape.
 So I checked out of all things work; emails, blogging, social media and etc. to enjoy some quite time.

-Then when we got home from our vacation we walked into all the coverage of Hurricane Harvey, and learned that immediate family, extended family, close friends and complete strangers were all affected by this massive storm.
+Then when we got home from our vacation we walked into all the coverage of Hurricane Harvey, and learned that family, friends and complete strangers were all affected by this massive storm.
 I poured all my energy into what little I could do to help and was constantly checking in on everyone making sure they were safe and seeing what else I could do.

 Blogging at that time didn’t seem important and I felt like my time and resources were better spent in other ways.
 Plus, I really couldn’t focus on much of anything else.

-Then coming back home, I heard the news of Hurricane Irma, and again was worried about all my friends, family and complete strangers in harm’s way.
+Then there was news of Hurricane Irma, and again was worried about all my friends, family and complete strangers in harm’s way.
 Not only that, there were all the fires in the North East and the earthquake in Mexico, and, well, I just couldn’t get in the mood to blog.

 Now, three weeks later, I am trying to get back into some sort of routine.
-Despite the long road to recovery it will take for my family, friends and so many others, I am trying to stay positive and take care of myself while still doing my best to help others.
+Despite the long road to recovery it will take for so many, I am trying to stay positive and take care of myself while still doing my best to help others.

 Blogging and recipe testing is not only part of my job, it’s what makes me happy.
 And recently, I’ve been reminded that it also allows me to speak up about things and continue to spread the word that help is still needed.
 I’ve shared on social media some ways you can help, if you are able or feel the urge to do so, and I know so many of you already have done so much.
 Thank you.
 I will continue to do what I can to help and may share little ways you can help too.

-In the mean time I’ll be baking and eating chocolate, cause, well baking for others and sneaking some chocolate here and there is a stress reliever. 😉 Speaking of baking, I’ll be baking some treats and donating them to Austin Bakes, a charity bake sale happening this Saturday all over Austin, with all the proceeds going to help the Hurricane relief.
+In the meantime I’ll be baking and eating chocolate, cause, well baking for others and sneaking some chocolate here and there is a stress reliever.
+Speaking of baking, I’ll be baking some treats and donating them for a charity bake sale, with all the proceeds going to help the Hurricane relief.